 Furthermore, the WASP class, who feared that their own position might be threatened by an increase in immigrants, made ever stronger moves to restrict immigration.
 Labor unions were at the center of this movement.
 To the labor unions, new immigrants appeared as competitors who would lower their wage levels, worsen their working environments, and bring about job losses.

 As a result, the Quota Immigration Act, which included separate quotas for each country of origin and classified entrants to the country according to their place of origin and their individual qualities, was enacted in 1924.
 Under this Act, Japanese were designated as foreigners who could not be naturalized, and there was a de facto ban on immigration by Japanese people.
 For these reasons, it is generally known as the Japanese Exclusion Act.

 It was after the World War II, in 1965, that this Immigration Act was revised and the system of separate quotas for each country of origin was abolished.
 At that time, in response to a demand for labor from industry, priority categories were established for skilled workers, and the number of immigrants from Asia increased rapidly.
-During this period, in which America’s economic power ruled the world in both name and fact, the country also become positive towards accepting immigrants.
+During the Cold War, as the competition for human resources between the U.S and the Soviet Union intensified, the country also become positive towards accepting immigrants.